 It's easy to feel like everyone is watching you when you're out alone, but once you take the time to people watch, you'll notice just how focused most people are on themselves.
 Notice people's expressions, imagine what their lives are like, and be present.

-Doing things alone in your twenties can give you a sense of independence and self worth that are harder to come by when you're always relying on other people.
+Doing things alone in your twenties, thirties, or really at any point in your life can give you a sense of independence and self worth that are harder to come by when you're always relying on other people.
 This is the time to date yourself and explore.
 Truly learn what you like and don't like in order to make you the best version of yourself!